Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Categories and tags are clickable, so visitors can view other content that applies to each category and tag.
 That results in folks staying on your website longer, and we all want that.

 When you update old blog posts, add a featured image.
-They generate the thumbnail image you see when a link is shared.
+They generate the thumbnail you see when a page is shared.
 A featured image is also another place to add the focus keyword.
 You type it into the ‘alt. title’ field, and before I get lynched, yes, the alt. title text exists to make images accessible to page reader tools.
 But guess what?
 You can do both: add the keyword AND explain what the image is.

-Update the date.
+Update the publish date.

 Screen grab of the 'modified date' WordPress add on in the page editor view.